A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Practical Implementation and Managerial Implications

 \subsection{Implementation Considerations}

 The signature-based detection algorithm is designed to be integrated into existing marketing analytics workflows.
-In terms of computational requirements, the algorithm exhibits linear complexity with respect to the length of the time series, as discussed in Section \ref{sec:methodology}.
-This makes it highly scalable and efficient.
-A typical analysis for a single creative with a year's worth of daily data can be completed in a fraction of a second on standard hardware.
+In terms of computational requirements, the algorithm exhibits linear complexity with respect to the length of the time series for fixed path dimension and signature depth, as discussed in Section \ref{sec:methodology}.
+The runtime smoke benchmark in Table \ref{tab:runtime_benchmark} supports the feasibility of batch portfolio screening on synthetic trajectories, although it does not replace an end-to-end system benchmark.

-The methodology can be deployed in either a batch or a real-time setting.
-In a batch processing mode, the analysis can be run periodically (e.g., daily or weekly) across an entire portfolio of active creatives, generating a summary report of assets that may be exhibiting fatigue.
-In a more advanced, real-time implementation, the algorithm could be integrated with a streaming data pipeline, allowing for the continuous monitoring of creative performance and the generation of automated alerts when a potential change point is detected.
-This would enable the fastest possible response to creative fatigue.